Hendrix-CS/csci151/labs/maze-enums.md

   are open.
 This does not include the given position, only its four neighbors, one in each `Direction`.

+### Step 4.2 - Maze Testing

+Uncomment code labeled for this step in

+-   `MazeTest`

+Verify that your Maze is working with the `MazeTest` suite.

 ### Step 4.2 - Move

 You will need to create three elements, `FORWARD`, `LEFT`